perakarhis/NJIT-DSA-03-queue/README.md

 ## Prerequisites

 You have all the tools installed and working.
 This was tested in the `00-init` exercise of the course.
-If you haven't done that yet, do it now.

 ## Instructions